chnandakumarreddy/BinaryTree-In-CSharp/README.md

   - GetPreOrderTraversal() - Gets the list of nodes traversed in PreOrder
   - GetPostOrderTraversal() - Gets the list of nodes traversed in PostOrder
   - HasPathSum(sum) - Checks whether any of the tree path (from root to leaf) equals sum.
+  - DoMirro() - Changes the tree so that roles of left and right nodes are swapped at each level.